Low-level integration utilities¶

-This subsection contains details of importing Geant4 data into Celeritas.
+This subsection contains details of integrating Geant4 with Celeritas.

 These utility classes are used to set up the Geant4 global geometry state.